 2. Private hospital rooms

-Another obvious benefit of private health insurance is the option of a private room.
-In a public hospital, you are often placed in a room with four to six other people who are suffering various conditions.
-Private health members are able to request a private room, which is usually subject to availability.
+Another potential benefit of private health insurance is the option of being treated in a private room.
+In a public hospital, you are often placed in a room with four to six other people with various conditions.
+Private health members are typically able to request a private room, which is usually subject to availability.
 If you’re expecting a baby, you may also have a better chance of getting a private room where your partner can stay with you.

 3. Claim money back on non-Medicare health services